 Use the summaries below to find the right guide.
 Each one is a standalone buying guide with full product rankings, specs comparisons, and honest recommendations.

 Organized by tool category: drills, impact drivers, circular saws, reciprocating saws, and oscillating multi-tools.
 Covers platform-specific recommendations for Milwaukee M18, DeWalt 20V MAX, Makita LXT, and Ryobi ONE+.
-Best for buyers with a $129-249 budget who know his brand.
+Best for buyers who know his brand and want a single tool or focused upgrade.

 See the Full Power Tools Guide →

-If he is starting a new collection or you want to give a complete package, combo kits offer 30-40% savings over individual tool prices and include batteries and a charger.
-This guide ranks kits from $129 to $329, covering Craftsman, Ryobi, DeWalt, and Milwaukee bundles.
+If he is starting a new collection or you want to give a complete package, combo kits can offer meaningful savings over individual tool prices and include batteries and a charger.
+This guide ranks kits across starter, midrange, and premium bundles from Craftsman, Ryobi, DeWalt, and Milwaukee.

 See the Full Combo Kit Guide →